swastika0015/earlyai-docs/Getting started.md

 ## Step 1 - Sample project setup
 **Generating your first 20 unit tests using Early’s VSCode Extension**

-This document will enable you generating your first 20 unit tests in less then 5 min using early AI’s VSCode extension via a sample pre-configured typescript/jest project.
+This document will enable you to generating your first 20 unit tests in less than 5 minutes using Early's VSCode extension via a sample pre-configured TypeScript/Jest project.

 Sample Project setup
 * Clone early [sample-project](https://github.com/earlyai/sample-project)